The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 When the other leadership style addresses the attributes and characteristics of an individual leader, distributed leadership focuses on group leadership.

-The concept is certainly more recent and provides arguments to achieve a more systematic approach towards leadership and management.
+The concept is certainly more recent and provides arguments for a more systematic approach toward leadership and management.

-It is dissociated from the organizational roles designated to specific leaders, rather it dials into group quality and mutually coming out with a decision.
+It is dissociated from the organizational roles designated to specific leaders; rather, it dials into group quality and mutually comes out with a decision.

-You might be wondering whether this kind of leadership style suits your organization or your personality.
+You might wonder whether this leadership style suits your organization or your personality.

-Or maybe curious to expand your understanding of leadership style, the best foot forward, in either case, is to go through its advantages and disadvantages.
+Or maybe you are curious to expand your understanding of leadership style; the best foot forward, in either case, is to go through its advantages and disadvantages.

-It will give you the full scope of the style along with the characteristics to learn as well.
+It will give you the full scope of the style and the characteristics to learn.

 Breaking Down The Components Of Distributed Leadership Style